Robert Johns | 10 Feb, 2025

 2. Specifying a Start and Stop

-You can specify both the start and stop values:
+You can specify both the start argument and the stop argument:

 for i in range(2, 6):